 To better comprehend the returns on the money saved in savings accounts, let’s look at how banks compute Interest on Savings Accounts and Fixed Deposits.

-How does a Bank compute interest on Savings Account?
+How does a Bank compute interest on a Savings Account?

-The Reserve Bank of India’s 2010 rules states that the return on savings accounts is based on the daily outstanding balance.
-It entails that you receive interest on the money in your bank account at the end of each day.
+The Reserve Bank of India’s 2010 rules stipulate that the interest rate on savings accounts is calculated based on the daily outstanding balance.
+It entails receiving interest on the money in your bank account at the end of each day.

 The following is the formula for the same: